aglagola/gartner-front-end/README.md

 Application: To display stock data for a single company in a chart format.

+1. First clone both Front End and Back End Repositories to your local machine.

+2. Run back end application locally: should use port 8080, the endpoint is localhost:8080/api

-Run application locally: npm start
+3. Run front end application locally: npm start

+4. Open browser to localhost:3000.
+It should display graph information using plot.ly

 This is a react app that runs index.js upon startup.
 Index.js renders App.js which then renders the component Stock